 By default, Automatic Bolus uses a fixed 40% application factor for safety.
-What this means is that if Loop calculates that it needs to deliver a 1U correction bolus (Recommended Insulin), it will only bolus 40% and give a dose of 0.4U.
+What this means is that if Loop calculates that it needs to deliver a 1U correction bolus (Recommended Insulin), it will only bolus 40% and give an initial dose of 0.4U.

 This setting adds the ability to adjust the partial bolus application factor without rebuilding and customizing each time that you decide to make a small adjustment.

 - Your current settings are based upon the default 40% which effectively makes it your 100% baseline.

 - An increase from 40% to 80% would appear to be just a minor 40% increase.
 But the math of the 1U calculation above means it will give a 0.8U dose.
 This is actually a 200% increase.